AlexanderKirchnerHausler/Sociogram-Online-Task/README.md

 # Sociogram-Online-Task

-This is the github documentation page for the online implementation of the Sociogram task as originally developed by Kitayama and colleagues, and as validated by Kirchner-Häusler and colleagues (2022).
+This is the github documentation page for the online implementation of the Sociogram task as originally developed by Kitayama and colleagues, and as validated by Kirchner-Häusler, Uskul, Allen, & Gasking (in preparation).

 **Online Implementation developed by:**